 Your organisation’s holiday year is the period in which your employees must take allocated annual leave.
 When your employees take all their holiday leave in that year, the leave entitlement will reset at the start of the next holiday year.
 But if employees have entitlement remaining at the end of the holiday year, you’ll allow them to carry some of their leave over into the next year which does vary from country to country.

 So When Should You Start Your Holiday Leave?

 There’s more than one way to run a holiday year in your organisation.
-But the most common is to reset the holiday year every January.
+But the most common is to reset it every January.

 This becomes more complex for organisations operating around the world.
-Many of which have multiple subsidiaries that operate separately on different holiday years.
+Many of which have multiple subsidiaries that operate separately on different holiday calendars.

 However, there are some benefits to starting your holiday year at different points in the year, as we’ll explore in this guide.
 So let’s take a look at your options.